N-HEDGER/MRI_module/Hardware/readme.md

 ### Installation instructions.

-The software [VirtualBox](https://www.virtualbox.org/wiki/Downloads) emulates the hardware of a PC, allowing you to run a second operating system 'in a window'of your personal computer.
+The software [VirtualBox](https://www.virtualbox.org/wiki/Downloads) emulates the hardware of a PC, allowing you to run a second operating system 'in a window' of your personal computer.

 1. First of all, follow the installation instructions on the VirtualBox website to install VirtualBox on your computer.